 Basically Linux operating system doesn’t track this information so, what are the alternate ways to get this information.

-You might ask why i want to check this?
+You may ask why we need to check this?

 Yes, in some cases you may want to check this information, at that time this will very helpful for you.